psychemedia/storytelling-notes/smuggling.md

 "Ligan is where they are sunk in the sea, but tied to a cork or buoy in order to be found again."

 https://www.beachcombingmagazine.com/blogs/news/flotsam-and-jetsam
 Sir William Blackstone (1723-1780) was an English lawyer, judge, and Tory politician who spent a good amount of time researching and studying jurisprudence and was most famous for writing Commentaries on the Laws of England, which was published in four volumes between 1765 and 1769.
-He penned these eloquent words about his country’s maritime laws, "...in order to constitute a legal wreck, the goods must come to land.
-If they continue at sea, the law distinguishes them by the barbarous and uncouth appellations of jetsam, flotsam, and ligan.”
+He penned these eloquent words about his country's maritime laws, "...in order to constitute a legal wreck, the goods must come to land.
+If they continue at sea, the law distinguishes them by the barbarous and uncouth appellations of jetsam, flotsam, and ligan."
 Why is the difference important?
 Because under maritime law, salvaged items may or may not be claimed by the finder depending on whether they are flotsam or jetsam.
 And determining if debris is flotsam or jetsam rests solely on why it ended up in the water.
 Flotsam, because it was unintentionally cast to the sea, may be claimed by its original owner, and not one who recovers it.
 Goods or items that float to the surface and eventually to the shore from a sunken vessel may be classified as flotsam.
 Generally, salvagers may keep the items they find if no one comes forward to lay claim to the found objects but they will have little legal claim to them if the original owners stake a claim.
 Storied sunken treasure ships, when eventually found, usually make the news as court cases certainly follow.
 Once ownership is established (typically by the country that owned the ships hundreds of years ago), proving the wreckage was unintentional all but guarantees the flotsam will be returned to its original owner, and rarely to the person who found it.
 Jetsam, because it was intentionally tossed into the water—usually thrown overboard to lighten the load when a ship was in distress—may sometimes be claimed by a lucky rescuer who discovers the discarded items.
 However, there have been instances where legal claims were successfully made by the jettisoning owner to retrieve their property.